JixingZhou2/S25ECE556_ODDL/README.md

 <img width="262" alt="image" src="https://github.com/user-attachments/assets/eb9a4517-6e79-444b-926b-72c21318a3fe" />

 # Model and training
 We use YOLOv11-small as our base model, trained on the dataset from the Pose Counting Repetition Computer Vision Project.
+Dataset: https://universe.roboflow.com/lftnnisa/pose-counting-repetition

 The training process is handled by src/train.py, which:
 - Loads a pretrained YOLOv11s model.